Child maintenance is financial support towards your child’s everyday living costs when you’ve separated from the other parent.

 - arrange for the ‘paying’ parent to pay child maintenance - the parent who doesn’t have main day-to-day care of the child

 - pass payments on to the ‘receiving’ parent - the parent who has main day-to-day care of the child

 - look at the payments again when changes in parents’ circumstances are reported

 - review the payment amount every year

 - take action if payments aren’t made

 You can manage your case online by setting up a self-service account or logging into an existing account.

 The CSA only handles existing cases.
 New applications are dealt with by the Child Maintenance Service.

-Child maintenance arrangements made through the CSA will be ending between now and 2017.
+Child maintenance arrangements made through the CSA will be ending by 31 December 2017.